Not every project can be a success. And in this case, I had to upcycle a small table twice.

 The initial makeover was teal and gold and the redo is dark and moody.
-Which do you prefer?
+Take a look, which do you prefer?

 I believe that there is the right buyer for any piece.
 Any quality, any price or any style, eventually someone will buy it.
 You just have to have enough patience and let enough people know about it.